 - If a young person is in hospital as an in-patient on the date they would be asked to claim PIP.
 In this situation the young person’s DLA payments will be extended until they are discharged from hospital.

 Before your child turns 16, the Department for Work and Pensions (DWP) will contact you, as their parent, to let you know how to claim PIP and to find out whether your child will need an Appointee.
 An Appointee is a person, usually a parent or carer, who is responsible for making the claims on their behalf.
 Shortly after your child turns 16, the DWP will then send another letter to your child (or to you if you have been made their appointee) inviting them to make a claim for PIP.

 DLA payments will continue until a decision has been reached on a PIP claim.
 However if a person fails to make a claim for PIP, when they are invited to do so, their DLA will be stopped.

 Effects on other Benefits and Entitlements

 PIP is not means tested or based on National Insurance Contributions.
-It can be paid to those in paid employment or those who are not in work.
+You can get PIP even if you’re working, have savings or are getting most other benefits.

 Those who receive an Enhanced Rate Mobility Component may be able to make use of the Motability scheme.